 Mobile POS — also called mPOS — is taking off.
-Research by IHL Group found that the overall installed base of mPOS devices rose 24.9% in 2017.
-That’s largely due to enterprise retailers catching on to what small and medium-sized business (SMB) retailers have already discovered: that mPOS systems can be a game-changer in delivering a standout customer experience.
+Research by IHL Group found that the overall installed base of mPOS devices rose 24.9 percent in 2017.
+That’s largely due to enterprise retailers catching on to what small and medium-sized business (SMB) retailers have already discovered: mPOS systems can be a game-changer in delivering a standout customer experience.

 Flipping the POS Script

 The truth is, mPOS systems are a great fit for retailers of all sizes, because of their ability to flip the script: instead of consumers approaching a counter and waiting in line for the retailer’s staff to serve them, mPOS can make it all about the customer.
 That ties right into consumers’ desire for more personalized, exceptional shopping experiences — especially for millennials.
 According to the National Retail Federation, “customers are most satisfied with technologies that streamline the store experience, from checking out to finding and picking up the items they need.”
 With over half citing mobile payment as one of these technologies.

 Some of the most effective uses for mPOS include:

 - SMB POS: Traditional POS terminals are bulky, costly and mounted in one place.
 Mobile POS devices such as the Samsung Galaxy Tab are the opposite: they’re streamlined, low cost and flexible, so they can be placed in a mount on the counter and then picked up and carried in hand for use as mobile devices on the sales floor.
 This opens the door for a lot of SMB retailers who previously couldn’t afford POS — a surprising 64 percent percent of single-store retailers still don’t have a POS system in place, according to Gartner’s Software Advice site.